A Crash Course in Plumbing: The Intriguing History Behind the Name 'Plumber'

 Frequently Answered Questions

-The word ""plumbing"" comes in the Latin term ""plumbum,"" which means ""lead.""
+The term ""plumbing"" comes in the Latin term ""plumbum,"" which means ""lead.""

-What should I be looking for when I am hiring a plumber?
+What should I look out for when hiring a plumber?

 How do I become a plumber?